w3c/ime-api/README.md

-# Specification 'ime-api'
+This is the repository for the [Input Method Editor API](https://w3c.github.io/ime-api/) spec.

-This is the repository for ime-api.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This spec was started with W3C's Hg/Mercurial repository but work on [that repository] (https://dvcs.w3.org/hg/ime-api/) has stopped.